farina00/tele.lollo/to.and.fro.md

 ## Welcome

+. . . :point_down:

-    :point_right: I believe everyone deserves to watch a bit of tele.
+    I believe everyone deserves to watch a bit of tele.
 My goal is to remove any technical barrier that can prevent you from doing so.

+. . . :point_up:

 ## About